peteroupc/peteroupc.github.io/bernsupp.md

 > 2. If _f_'s Hölder exponent is 1 (and so is Lipschitz continuous), _D_(_n_) can be _m_\*322613/(250000\*sqrt(_n_)), which is an upper bound.
 > 3. If _f_'s Hölder exponent is 1/2 or greater, _D_(_n_) can be _m_\*154563/(40000\*_n_<sup>1/4</sup>), which is an upper bound.

 **Certain functions that equal 0 at 0.** This approach involves transforming the function _f_ so that it no longer equals 0 at the point 0.
 This can be done by dividing _f_ by a function (_h_(_&lambda;_)) that "dominates" _f_ at every point in the interval [0, 1].
-Unlike for the original function, there might be an approximation scheme described earlier in this section for the transformed function.
+Unlike for the original function, there might be a polynomial-building scheme described earlier in this section for the transformed function.

 More specifically, _h_(_&lambda;_) must meet the following requirements: